virtool/virtool-website/content/docs/manual/ug_jobs/index.md

 # Cancel a Job {#cancel}

-Running and waiting can be cancelled.
-Cancellation entails forcibly stopping the job process and cleaning up any partial job data from the database and filesystem.
+Running and waiting jobs can be cancelled.
+Cancellation entails forcibly stopping the job process and cleaning up any partial job data from the database and file system.

 Jobs can be cancelled by clicking the <i class="fa fa-ban"></i> icon at the right end of the job list item.